Whenever we start working with a new client, the first thing we look at is their chart of accounts.

-In contrast, a bad chart of accounts is the complete opposite.
-It’s long and confusing, bogged down with unnecessary and incorrectly-named accounts, and doesn’t jibe with the financial statements.
+In contrast, a bad chart of accounts is the exact opposite.
+It’s long and confusing, bogged down with unnecessary and incorrectly-named accounts, and it doesn’t jibe with the financial statements.
 It’s like a bad plumbing job that was pieced together by three different contractors.

-Long story short, a well-organized chart of accounts saves tons of time because it’s user-friendly and helps generate clean, owner-ready financial reports.
-And at the end of the day, that’s what you really want: a simple, straightforward accounting system that’s easy to work with and helps you get the numbers you need as efficiently as possible.
+Long story short, a well-designed chart of accounts saves tons of time and headaches because it’s user-friendly and helps generate clean, easy-to-read financial reports.
+And at the end of the day, that’s what most business owners really want: a simple, straightforward accounting system that’s easy to work with and helps them get the numbers they need as efficiently as possible.